OWASP/www-chapter-baku/index.md

 <h2 id="video-recordings-of-past-events">Video Recordings of Past Events</h2>
-<p>You can watch the recordings of talks presented at OWASP Baku events on our YouTube channel: <a href="https://www.youtube.com/channel/UC3ROpwrfxWfpTKPlymmqa7Q"> OWASPBaku </a> </p>
+<p>You can watch the recordings of talks presented at OWASP Baku events on our YouTube channel.

-<p>Please <a href="https://www.youtube.com/channel/UC3ROpwrfxWfpTKPlymmqa7Q">SUBSCRIBE</a> to our YouTube channel to get notified when new videos get published.</p>

 <h2 id="updates-on-social-media-and-mailing-list">Updates on Social Media and Mailing List</h2>

 <p>Please follow OWASP Baku Chapter on our social accounts </p>

 <h3 id="baku-information">Baku Information</h3>